-Games in this collection: 264
+Titles in this collection: 263

-Tested with: Mednafen 1.24.3
+Tested with Mednafen 1.26.1

-File count (uncompressed): 264
+File count (uncompressed): 263

-File size (uncompressed): 63 MB
+File size (uncompressed): 111.6 MB

 However, this hardware limitation mixed with a very delayed release outside of Japan meant that the potential to directly compete with the upcoming Super Nintendo and Sega Genesis powerhouses was cut short.
 It did fantastic in the Land of the Rising Sun, but was a failure everywhere else.

-Items removed: Non-working dumps, duplicates, prototypes of games that eventually saw a release, Japanese titles when there were North American versions available, homebrew games, and titles not in English that require proficiency in another language to play - those can be found in my TurboGrafx-16 and PC Engine Language Pack here:
+Non-working dumps, duplicates, demo discs of games that eventually saw a release, prototypes of games that eventually saw a release, versions not in English when English was available, Japanese and European versions of titles when a North American version was available, hacks, homebrew games, and titles not in English that require proficiency in another language to play - Those can be found in my "TurboGrafx-16 Language Pack."